- Whale Watching St Andrews – Why is this a Great Place to see Whales?

 Where to Eat in St Andrews

-Then I had the surf and turf wow wow!
+However, the highlight of my dinner at the Rossmount Inn was the surf and turf – wow wow wow!
 Every mouthful was to be savoured.
 Beef tenderloin with butter-poached lobster, caviar d’aubergine, green beans and one of the best bearnaise sauces that I have ever tasted!

-I splurged calories wise on the chocolate truffle dessert which was amazing.
+I splurged calories wise on the chocolate truffle dessert at the Rossmount Inn which was amazing.
 I had a chat with the lovely owner Graziella.
 She and her husband Chris have travelled the world and used to own a restaurant in my hometown, Melbourne, Australia!

 I highly recommend a visit to the Rossmount Inn when you visit St Andrews.
 But do make sure you book far in advance.
 I visited on a Sunday night and it was absolutely packed with multiple seatings.